palexster/wedding/content/schedule.md

-## The schedule

-We are still working on a definitive schedule but here is a rough outlining of what you can expect.

-### Friday:
+---
+map: true
+---

+## Friday, September 9th

- - 4:00 pm
+* 4:00 pm
-   - Wedding ceremony
+  * Wedding ceremony

- - From 6:00 pm on
+* From 6:00 pm on
-    - Reception, Dinner and Party at "Tenuta Suffolk"
+  * Reception, Dinner, and Party at "Tenuta Suffolk"

-### Saturday:
+## Saturday, September 10th

- - Saturday morning at your own disposal
+* Saturday morning at your disposal
- - 2pm
+* 2:30 pm (Meeting Point in Turin TBD)
-   - Guided tour of Turin for everybody who is interested and back on track ;-)
+  * Guided tour of Turin for everybody interested and back on track ;-)
- - 6:30 pm
+* 6:30 pm
-   - For anyone who is still hungry a little BBQ in Villafranca at Alex' parents' place
+  * For anyone who is still hungry, a little BBQ in Villafranca at Alex's parents' place

+## Locations